pierrexyz/pybird/README.md

 ## Citation
 When using PyBird in a publication, please acknowledge the code by citing the following paper:
-* [arXiv:2003.07956](https://arxiv.org/abs/2003.07956): "Limits on wCDM from the EFTofLSS with the PyBird code", Guido d’Amico, Leonardo Senatore, Pierre Zhang
+* [arXiv:2003.07956](https://arxiv.org/abs/2003.07956): "Limits on wCDM from the EFTofLSS with the PyBird code" by Guido D’Amico, Leonardo Senatore, Pierre Zhang

 The BibTeX entry for it is: